icaven/glm/readme.md

 - Added quatLookAt to GTX_quaternion #659

 #### Improvements:
+- No more default initialization of vector, matrix and quaternion types
 - Added lowp variant of GTC_color_space convertLinearToSRGB #419
 - Replaced the manual by a markdown version #458
 - Optimized GTC_packing implementation